-Intimate relationships can be amazing, passionate, and expansive experiences.
+Intimate relationships can be amazing, passionate and expansive experiences.
 They can also be quite difficult.
 To have profound, fun and fulfilling relationships, a diverse quiver of skills is necessary.
-A relationship coach is someone who provides you with the prowess and tools to navigate and thrive in these relationships.
+A relationship coach is someone who provides you with the prowess and tools to navigate and thrive in your relationships.

 A Good Relationship Coach Teaches Mutual Awareness